sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro_2.rst

 -  ``quote``.
 It is conventional in CSV files to include a quoting character for textual data.
 As you can see by looking at the
-   |booksales|_ file, thit is usually a double quote character,
+   |booksales|_ file, this is usually a double quote character,
    ``"``.
 But sometimes there is no quoting character at all, or you might see a single quote mark ``'`` used instead.